opengs/uashield/README-en.md

 3. Run build: `npm run build:electron`
 4. Run the binary from `./dist/electron` or electron version: `npm run start:electron`

+## How to add a new language to the program

+You can find a documentation here: [docs/add-new-language.md](docs/add-new-language.md)

 ## Headless version (Docker)

 1. Build an image: `docker build . -t uashield`